guoliveira/data-engineer-zoomcamp-project/README.md

 The zoomcamp is completed with a personal [Project](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_7_project) envolving some of those tools/topics.

-For my project I decided to analyse the historical weather in Portugal in the last 20 years.
+For my project I decided to analyse the historical temperature in Portugal in the last 20 years.
 More specifically, I decided to analyse the average temperature from 2000 to 2020.
 (It was decided to avoid 2021 due possible mistakes and 2022 since it is incomplete).

 **With this project I intend to see if there were any temperature trend over the last 20 years**